Anarchist Federation (Britain): History

+Publications

+The Anarchist Federation and its predecessors were responsible for publishing Virus magazine between 1984 and 1989, which ran for 13 issues before being replaced with a new magazine, Organise!, which has been published ever since.

 Ideology

 The Anarchist Federation propagates a theory of anarchist communism, distancing itself from individualist anarchism, anarcho-pacifism and anarcho-syndicalism.
-It had come to outright reject trade unionism during the suppression of the miners' strike of 1984–1985, which had caused it question the role of the trade unions in a class conflict.
+It had come to outright reject trade unionism during the suppression of the miners' strike of 1984–1985, which had caused it to question the role of the trade unions in a class conflict.
 It extends its skepticism of trade unions to any permanent workplace organizations, arguing they can become integrated into the functioning of capitalism.

 The AF advocates for prefigurative politics, out of a belief in a "strong correlation between means and ends", which rejects all politicians and political parties.
 It considers participation in representative democracy to be "ceding political power to someone or some party", and thus favors direct action over electoralism.
-It further went on to claim that Members of Parliament inevitably become corrupted by power and distant from their own communities.
+It further claims that Members of Parliament inevitably become corrupted by power and distant from their own communities.